 While at BISLA, a student can acquire, in addition to the major in political science, a study minor in another field.
 The study minor (concentration) is a cluster of interdisciplinary courses consisting of at least 30 credits and writing a bachelor thesis in the selected field.
-Most widely pursued minors are in philosophy, Central Europe area studies, international relations, or communication studies.
+Most widely pursued minors are in Philosophy, Central Europe Area Studies ,and International Relations.
 Upon successfully completing these requirements, students receive a certificate signifying completion of their minor in addition to their Bachelor of Arts diploma in Political Science.
-This study minor enables the graduate to apply for further studies at a graduate level in specialised study fields.
-There is a possibility of having other minors besides those offered by BISLA.
+Although this certificate does not have the value of a diploma, it helps our students to apply for further studies at a graduate level in specialised study fields.

+There is a possibility of having other minors besides those listed by BISLA.
 If you would like to have a minor in media, gender studies, or other subjects within social sciences, you need to consult it with your academic advisor or the Studies Coordinator (Dagmar Kusá), so you can find suitable courses at other universities.